awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-create-segment.rst

    :dedent: 8
    :language: java

-Then set the :aws-java-class:`SegmentDimensions <services/pinpoint/model/SegmentDimensions>`
+Next set the :aws-java-class:`SegmentDimensions <services/pinpoint/model/SegmentDimensions>`
 object in a :aws-java-class:`WriteSegmentRequest
-<services/pinpoint/model/WriteSegmentRequest>` which in turn is used to create a
+<services/pinpoint/model/WriteSegmentRequest>`, which in turn is used to create a
 :aws-java-class:`CreateSegmentRequest <services/pinpoint/model/CreateSegmentRequest>` object.
 Then pass the CreateSegmentRequest object to the
 |pinpointclient|'s :methodname:`createSegment` method.